Strahinja/snownews/README.md

 listed in the comment in that file.
 You can disable usage for single items by using the value "-1".

-### HTML transformation

-Snownews will try to convert HTML content into plain text before displaying the text.
-Tags will be stripped alltogether and some common HTML entities will be translated.
-By default only the five entities defined in XML (<>&"') plus a default setting included will be translated.
-You can influence this behaviour with the definition file `~/.config/snownews/html_entities`.
-See the comments on top of the file for further details.

 ### HTTP authentication

 To subscribe to a feed that requires authentication, use URL format